-Possibly unique glass penny from World War II sells for $70k
+Rare glass penny from World War II sells for $70k

 FORT LAUDERDALE, Fla.
-(AP) — A possibly unique experimental glass penny made during World War II sold at auction for $70,500.
+(AP) — A rare experimental glass penny made during World War II has netted a pretty penny at auction — selling for $70,500.

 Heritage Auctions announced Friday that the penny was sold during Thursday’s auction based in Fort Lauderdale, Florida, to an American buyer who wishes to remain anonymous.